breez/breez-sdk-liquid/packages/flutter/README.md

 ## Description

-This is a Flutter package that wraps the Dart bindings of [Breez Liquid SDK](https://github.com/breez/breez-liquid-sdk?tab=readme-ov-file#readme).
+This is a Flutter package that wraps the Dart bindings of [Breez Liquid SDK](https://github.com/breez/breez-sdk-liquid?tab=readme-ov-file#readme).

 ## Installation
-To use this plugin, add `breez_liquid_sdk` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels).
+To use this plugin, add `breez_sdk_liquid` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels).

 ## Usage